Diffusivity dependence of the transition path ensemble

-\textit{Direct sampling.}\textit{\emph{ To validate the semi-analytical approximators defined in the previous section, as well as to probe the TPE at arbitrary temperatures, we developed an MCMC method to sample the path measure $\mathbb{P}$.
-Our algorithm is built on the }}\textit{preconditioned Crank-Nicholson algorithm }\textit{\emph{(pCN) }}\citep{cotterMCMCMethodsFunctions2013,beskosMCMCMETHODSDIFFUSION2008,hairerSpectralGapsMetropolis2014}, which is an MCMC algorithm defined directly on functional spaces.
-A general shortcoming of MCMC methods are their slow convergence when the target measure is concentrated around multiple regions in $C^{0}$, which manifests itself as the failure of the ergodicity of the algorithm over computationally feasible timescales.
-For systems of the form Eq. \ref{eq:ito equation}, this corresponds to low temperature regimes, where the TPE concentrates on the local instantons of the measure.
+\textit{Numerical experiments.}\textit{\emph{ To infer the range of validity of our semi-analytical approximation it is necessary to compare Eq.~\eqref{eq:r function} with numerical simulations.
+In parameter regimes where transitions are very rare, it is not feasible to sample the TPE using direct simulations.
+We therefore numerically probe the TPE using a MCMC algorithm built on the }}\textit{preconditioned Crank-Nicholson algorithm }\textit{\emph{(pCN) }}\citep{cotterMCMCMethodsFunctions2013,beskosMCMCMETHODSDIFFUSION2008,hairerSpectralGapsMetropolis2014}, as detailed in the SI \citep{note:SI}.
+In essence, we approximate the function space of all transition paths by a finite sum of basis functions \citep{kosambiStatisticsFunctionSpace1943,karhunenUberLineareMethoden1947,loeveProbabilityTheory1977}, and perform a random walk on the resulting finite-dimensional space of basis coefficients; the random walk is designed such that the resulting transition path samples are distributed according to the TPE we seek to probe.

+A general shortcoming of MCMC methods and also other transition path sampling techniques \citep{bolhuisTransitionPathSampling2002,bolhuisTransitionPathSampling,dellagoTransitionPathSampling1998,dellagoEfficientTransitionPath1998a,fujisakiOnsagerMachlupActionbased2010} is that when the distribution to be sampled is multimodal with regions of low probability in between the modes, it may take prohibitively long to obtain converged results.
+For overdamped Langevin dynamics Eq.~\eqref{eq:ito equation}, this corresponds to medium-to-low temperature regimes in systems with competing transition pathways, where the TPE concentrates around the local instantons.
 One way to overcome this issue is to use replica exchange \citep{fujisakiOnsagerMachlupActionbased2010}, which requires running several instances of the MCMC algorithm at varying temperatures.
-We here introduce a modification of the pCN-MCMC that operates only at one temperature, which we call the \emph{Teleporter MCMC }(TMC).
-At each step of the MCMC, with probability $p_{\text{teleport}}$, independent proposal paths are drawn from the Gaussian mixture approximation of the TPE.
-In this way, multiple regions of in the space of paths can be explored simultaneously, avoiding slow mixing-times between the local instantons of the path measure.
-As our discretisation procedure, we use the Kosambi-Karhunen-Loève (KKL) \citep{kosambiStatisticsFunctionSpace1943,karhunenUberLineareMethoden1947,loeveProbabilityTheory1977} expansion of the Brownian bridge process, with which we use to expand stochastic paths in continuous time with fixed end-points.
-For a more detailed description of the algorithm see \citep{note:SI}.
+Here we introduce a modification of the pCN-MCMC that operates only at one temperature, which we call the \emph{Teleporter MCMC }(TMC), which utilises the Gaussian mixture approximation of the TPE.
+At each step of the TMC there is a small probability to jump between the transition channels, which accelerates mixing between them.
+We provide a detailed description of the algorithm in the SI \citep{note:SI}.